 Rather, consider it more of a cultural aspect of the team.
 It can’t and shouldn’t be assigned to a person, but rather performed as a team.

-SRE, on the other hand, is the practice of creating and maintaining a service with high availability.
+SRE, on the other hand, is the practice of creating and maintaining a service or system with high availability.
+And this isn’t just our typical operations or application maintenance role.
 The professional that assumes this role should be a software developer.

 What Does a Site Reliability Engineer Do?

 Site reliability engineers have a lot of different responsibilities because there are a lot of ways to look at and solve reliability problems.
 And these responsibilities may vary based on the company size, domain, team size, and other factors.

 Ultimately, they follow SRE principles to reduce toil, monitor and improve systems, and solve reliability problems when they occur.
 Let’s look at some of these further.

 Automate All the Things